Docs-Geek/api-documentation-course/docs/exercises/class-2.md

 }
 ```

 - Be sure to insert the actual IDs of the ingredients for each `ingredient_id` field.
-For example:
+For example, you must substitute the {{wildBoarId}} for the actual ID of the "Wild Boar" ingredient you created previously.
+IDs are formatted like:

 ```json
 "ingredient_id": "66294b2a4475a41f3e709bc5"
 ```

-- Click **Execute** to send the request.
+- Once you have substituted all placeholders with actual ingredient IDs, click **Execute** to send the request.
 - On success, a `201 Created` status will be returned along with the API response body containing the new dish.
 - In the response, copy the `id` of the newly created dish and save it in a text file.
 You’ll need it to create the order.